 AVEO is committed to discovering, developing and commercializing targeted cancer therapies to impact patients’ lives.
-To support these efforts, we continue to evaluate opportunities to collaborate with other pharmaceutical and biotechnology companies that share AVEO’s vision for oncology drug development.
-Importantly, as AVEO continues to build its commercial infrastructure, we seek collaborations that align with our strategic, long-term corporate goals.
+To support these efforts, we continue to evaluate opportunities to collaborate with other pharmaceutical and biotechnology companies that share AVEO’s vision for oncology drug development, and we seek partnerships that align with our strategic, long-term corporate goals.

 AVEO has entered into multiple types of strategic partnership arrangements with several leading pharmaceutical and biotech companies: